SquareMeal Review of

 Sitting pretty, just a stroll from the Thames, Annie’s is the sort of place where romantically inclined women yearn to bring their beaus.
-It’s easy to see why: the rococo interior of this cosy, corner restaurant features flying cherubs on ornately framed mirrors, a profusion of flowers, flickering candles & abundant fairy lights.
+It’s easy to see why: the rococo interior of this cosy, corner restaurant features flying cherubs on ornately framed mirrors, a profusion of flowers, flickering candles and abundant fairy lights.
 Love-struck couples aren’t the only constituency, however.
-Families swoop here at lunchtimes, drawn by a brunch menu that ranges from fruit & granola to full English breakfasts; others drop in for Sunday roasts & all-day, brasserie-style options such as mussels with bacon & cider or pork belly with apple & rosemary compote.
-Cocktails & fairly priced wines (nearly 20 by the glass) go well with easy bar snacks, while pavement tables & a spacious private dining room offer further possibilities.
+Families swoop here early doors, drawn by a brunch menu that ranges from toasted bagels with smoked salmon to eggs Florentine or the ‘full Monty’; others drop in for “homely” Sunday roasts and all-day, brasserie-style options such as sticky duck salad, moules marinière, shepherd’s pie or shrimp surf ‘n’ turf.
+Cocktails and fairly priced wines (including nearly 20 by the glass) go well with easy bar snacks, while pavement tables and a spacious private dining room offer further possibilities.

 Annie's Chiswick is recommended for